Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 1. Upload the details

-Enter business details like EIN, business name, or address by inputting it manually or importing it directly from your accounting system.
+Enter business details like EIN, business name, and address by inputting it manually or importing it directly from your accounting system.

 2. Review the form and pay taxes (if required)